Yixuan-Lee/COMP6341-winter-2020/assignment1/README.md

 - using cv2.show()

-You can choose either way or both, and you can switch by modifying the bool variables `matplot_show` and `cv2_show` at the very top.
+You can choose either way or both, and you can switch by modifying the boolean variables `matplot_show` and `cv2_show` at the very top.
 (By default, I am using matplotlib.show())